logicalclocks/terraform-provider-hopsworksai/examples/complete/gcp/gke/autopilot/README.md

-# Integrate Hopsworks cluster with Google Standard GKE
+# Integrate Hopsworks cluster with Google Autopilot GKE

-In this example, we create a standard GKE cluster and a Hopsworks cluster that is integrated with GKE.
+In this example, we create an autopilot GKE cluster and a Hopsworks cluster that is integrated with GKE.
 We also create a VPC network where both GKE and Hopsworks reside ensuring that they can communicate with each other.

 ## Configure RonDB